markfinger/webpack-build/README.md

 var webpack = require('webpack-wrapper');

 webpack({
-  // An object contaning your webpack config, or a string denoting an
+  // An object containing your webpack config, or a string denoting an
   // absolute path to a config file
   config: '/path/to/webpack.config.js',